Jumper (computing)

 In electronics and particularly computing, a jumper is a short length of conductor used to close, open or bypass part of an electronic circuit.
 They are typically used to set up or configure printed circuit boards, such as the motherboards of computers.
 The process of setting a jumper is often called strapping.

 A strapping option is a hardware configuration setting usually sensed only during power-up or bootstrapping of a device (or even a single chip).

 Design

 Jumper pins (points to be connected by the jumper) are arranged in groups called jumper blocks, each group having at least one pair of contact points.
-An appropriately sized conductive sleeve called a jumper, or more technically, a shunt jumper, is slipped over the pins to complete the circuit.
+An appropriately sized conductive sleeve itself called a jumper, or more technically, a shunt jumper, is slipped over the pins to complete the circuit.

 A two-pin jumper only allows to choose between two Boolean states, whereas a three-pin jumper allows to select between three states.

 Jumpers must be electrically conducting; they are usually encased in a non-conductive block of plastic for convenience.
 This also avoids the risk that an unshielded jumper will accidentally short out something critical (particularly if it is dropped on a live circuit).

 Jumper shunts can be categorized by their pitch (uniform distance between pins measured from center to center).
 Some common pitches are: